mikebrady/shairport-sync-for-openwrt/README.md

 Stage 1
 -------
 We assume that you have downloaded the OpenWrt build system as shown in http://wiki.openwrt.org/doc/howto/build.
 Follow the instructions there to select the architecture you want and do a standard build.
-Once OpenWrt has built successfully, you need to add `shairport` and some packages it relies on.
+Once OpenWrt has built successfully, you need to add Shairport and some packages it relies on.

 Stage 2
 -------